HYROX times benchmarks showing average 1 hour 30 minutes, good 1 hour 10 minutes and elite sub 1 hour performance levels

 The global average HYROX finish time is around 1:30, with age-group averages varying slightly depending on division and experience.

 Looking for the average HYROX time by age group?
 The tables below shows the typical HYROX finish time for men and women in each Open division age category.
+For a deeper breakdown by decade, see our full guide to HYROX age group times.

 These values represent the midpoint of the “Average” performance band from global race benchmarks, making them a realistic reference for most recreational competitors.